Tun2U/M2-Module-KlaviyoAddons/README.md

 ##### Manual Installation

-Install Tun2U KlaviyoAddons extensions for Magento 2
+Install Tun2U KlaviyoAddons extension for Magento 2

 * Download the extension
 * Unzip the file